duncanmcclean/simple-commerce/README.md

 ### [`OrderStatusUpdated`](https://github.com/damcclean/commerce/blob/master/src/Events/OrderStatusUpdated.php)

-When the status of an order is changed from the Control Panel, then this event is dispatched with the `order`.
+When the status of an order is changed from the Control Panel, then this event is dispatched with the `order` and the `customer`.

 ### [`VariantOutOfStock`](https://github.com/damcclean/commerce/blob/master/src/Events/ProductOutOfStock.php)